 This article was originally published after a Brexit deal was struck between Theresa May's government and the European Union in November 2018.

-It summarises the rights of EU citizens living in the UK, as set out in the agreement.
+It summarises the rights of British citizens living in the EU, as set out in the agreement.
 The deal was never ratified, but the provisions on citizens' rights have been incorporated in the new divorce agreement negotiated by Boris Johnson's government with the EU.

-Q:What if, by the end of the transition period I haven't lived in the UK for five years?
+Q:What if, by the end of the transition period I haven't lived in the EU country for five years?

 Q:Will my permanent resident status be conferred automatically, with no further action on my part?

-Q:Will I be able to continue working in the UK?
+Q:Will I be able to continue working in the EU host country?

-A: Yes, in general, you will have the same rights working in the UK as you have now.
+A: Yes, in general, you will have the same rights working in the EU as you have now.

-Q:Will I still be able to leave and re-enter the UK whenever I choose?
+Q:Will I be able to leave and re-enter my host country as I please?

-This article has been updated to take account of new information published by the UK government.
+This article has been updated to take account of new official information.